 Since my first event of optic neuritis in 2000, I have undergone more than 7 rounds of IVSM to treat severe MS relapses.
 Sometimes the negative effects of the treatment can seem almost worse than the relapse, but I’ve learned a few tricks to help avoid some common problems and to make the experience more tolerable.

-7. Insomnia.
 Each time I’ve undergone a round of IVSM, my heart races, my mind wanders, and I can’t sleep.
-Rather than suffer with less than 3 hours of shut-eye each night during treatment, I’ve taken advantage of sleep medications such as Ambien and Rozerem.
+Rather than suffer from less than 3 hours of shut-eye each night during treatment, I’ve taken advantage of sleep medications such as Ambien and Rozerem.

 What are some of your tips to make the IVSM experience easier?